-With 500,000+ qualified plans in the United States, focus is crucial.
-Use data to your advantage in identifying the plan sponsors most in-need of and most likely to consider a new advisor.
+With 700,000+ qualified plans in the United States, focus is crucial.
+Use data to your advantage in identifying the plans most in-need of and most likely to consider a new advisor.
 Focus on prospects your competitors might be overlooking to increase your probability of finding higher-quality leads.
 Here are a few indicators you will find successful in creating a superior qualified plan lead list:

 - Decision-maker turnover

 A new executive at a plan sponsor is a great signal that there is a sales opportunity.
 New individuals are less likely to have a relationship with existing providers and are looking to make an impact.
 PlanPro has developed an industry-leading contacts database that sends you an alert soon as we’ve identified decision-maker turnover.